Racial and Ethnic Disparities in Human Services Analysis Execution Project

 2018 - 2026

 This project builds on the earlier OPRE Racial and Ethnic Disparities in Human Services (RED) project.
-RED built foundational knowledge to inform the Administration for Children and Families (ACF)’s identification and understanding of ethnic and racial differences across the service delivery system.
+RED built foundational knowledge to inform the Administration for Children and Families (ACF)’s identification and understanding of ethnic and racial differences across the service delivery system of ACF programs.
 More specifically,

 • in access to and take-up of human services;